glurth/UIPrefabGenerator/README.md

 - **Reusable Components**: Changes made to the base prefab will propagate across all variants and instances, ensuring uniformity in the UI.

 ## How It Works
-1. **Prefab Paths**: The prefabs are stored in two main directories:
-   - Standard UI prefabs: `Assets/Prefabs/UI`
-   - TextMeshPro UI prefabs: `Assets/Prefabs/UI_TextMeshPro`

-2. **Base Prefabs**: Base UI prefabs are created and saved in the appropriate directory.
+1. **Base Prefabs**: Base UI prefabs are created and saved in the appropriate directory.
 These base prefabs serve as templates for creating variant prefabs.
 Those UI Controls that use other controls (like an ``InputField`` uses a ``Text``), will have those internal control replaced with a prefab (or variant).
 This will allow changes to the base text prefabs to work for say..
 Buttons.

-3. **Prefab Variants**: Prefab variants such as `PlaceholderTextPrefab`, `TitleTextPrefab`, `LabelTextPrefab` are automatically generated from the base prefab with specific changes (e.g., font size, alignment, color).
+2. **Prefab Variants**: Prefab variants such as `PlaceholderTextPrefab`, `TitleTextPrefab`, `LabelTextPrefab` are automatically generated from the base prefab with specific changes (e.g., font size, alignment, color).
 Custom prefab Variants can of course be createdat any time.

-4. **UI Components**: The script automatically generates and customizes various UI elements like:
+3. **UI Components**: The script automatically generates and customizes various UI elements like:
    - `InputField`
    - `Button`
    - `Dropdown`